Babbage, Charles

 Terms from Artificial Intelligence: humans at the heart of algorithms

-The glossary is being gradually proof checked, but currently has many typos and misspellings.
+The glossary is being gradually proof checked, but may have typos and misspellings.

 Used in Chap.
 1: page 4; Chap.
 11: page 147; Chap.
 14: page 215

-Also known as babbage, charles babbage
+Also known as: babbage, charles babbage